MercyObasi/Solving-Maji-Ndogo-water-crisis-/powerbi/documentation/dashboard_overview.md

 ## Data Source and Project Scope

-All data used in this dashboard is fictional, provided by the **ALX Data Analytics program** as part of a capstone project simulation.
+All data used in this dashboard is fictional, provided by **Explore AI academy** on the **ALX Data Analytics program** as part of a capstone project simulation.
 The country of Maji Ndogo is a non-existent entity.

 The data is designed to mimic a real-world scenario of a water crisis to demonstrate data cleaning, modeling, analysis, and visualization skills.
 The findings and recommendations are based purely on this simulated dataset.